daroczig/CEU-DV2/README.md

 If in doubt about what is expected and how the results and outputs should look like, see [this example solution](https://rawcdn.githack.com/daroczig/CEU-DV2/ff034e57d118cbb7e11c0fefb63c06737e8ce734/homework-solutions.html).

 Submission: prepare an R Markdown or Quartro document that includes the exercise as a regular paragraph then the solution in an R code chunk (printing both the code and its output) and knit to HTML or PDF and upload to Moodle before Jan 31 noon (CET).

+### Final project

+Use any publicly accessible dataset (preferably from the [TidyTuesday projects](https://github.com/rfordatascience/tidytuesday)), but if you don't feel creative, feel free to pick the [`palmerpenguins` dataset](https://allisonhorst.github.io/palmerpenguins/.) and demonstrate what you have learned in this class by generating different data visualizations that makes sense and are insightful, plus provide comments on those in plain English.
+This can totally be a continuation of your Intro to R submission.

+Required items to include in your work for grade "B":
+- at least 5 plots (with at least 3 different `ggplot2` geoms) not presented yet in any of your previous CEU projects
+- a meaningful animation using `gganimate` (instead of presenting random stuff moving around, make sure that rendering an animation for your use-case makes sense, e.g. showing how things changed over time)
+- either (1) register an account at stadiamap to fetch map tiles or (2) use shapefile(s) to present some geospatial data (e.g. points or polygons rendered on a background map)

+For grade "A":
+- make sure to fine-tune your plots and make those pretty by always setting proper (axis) titles, scales, custom color palettes etc.
+- define a custom theme (e.g. background color, grid, font family and color) and use that on all (or at least on most) plots
+- at least one interactive plot

+Submission: prepare an R Markdown or Quartro document that includes the exercise as a regular paragraph then the solution in an R code chunk (printing both the code and its output) and knit to HTML or PDF and upload to Moodle before Feb 18 midnight (CET).

 ## Contact